Best Books for Quitting Smoking

 There is something powerful about reading your way to freedom from cigarettes.
 A book gives you time to think, to absorb ideas at your own pace, and to have that private conversation with yourself about why you smoke and why you want to stop.
 Unlike a quick internet article or a 60-second app notification, a book has the space to dismantle deeply held beliefs about smoking and rebuild them in a way that serves your quit.

-But not all cessation books take the same approach.
+Not all cessation books take the same approach.
 Some are psychological reframing exercises.
 Some are clinical deep-dives into nicotine addiction science.
 Some approach smoking as a habit problem rather than an addiction problem.
-And some are free — which matters when you are already spending money on nicotine replacement, prescriptions, or other quit aids.
+And some are free, which matters when you are already spending money on nicotine replacement therapy or other quit aids.

 This guide reviews the most effective books for quitting smoking, explains who each one works best for, and helps you choose the right one for your personality and quitting style.